metabrainz/musicbrainz-server/HACKING.md

 If you want to run specific tests under ./t/selenium/, you can specify the paths to them as arguments. t/selenium.js also accepts some command line flags which are useful for debugging and development; see `./t/selenium.js --help`.
+For example, you might want to use `-h=false -s=true` to run non-headlessly and leave it open when it errors, to actually see what the tests are doing and what the site looks like at the time.

 The `.html` files located under ./t/selenium/ describe the tests being run, and were created using the Selenium IDE plugin for Firefox.
 You can easily